apache/echarts-doc/en/option/series/treemap.md

             {
                 value: 2323,    // the value of value field, corresponding to area size.
                                 // it could also be array, such as [2323, 43, 55], in which the first item of array corresponds to the area size.
                                 // array is used for extra visual mapping.
-See details in series-treemp.levels。
+See details in series-treemp.levels.
                 id: 'someid-1', // id is not something have to be set.
                                 // If some node need to be changed by API, it need id to locate.
                 name: 'description of this node', // show the description text in rectangle.